 The City provides services for the Area, including administration, program management, design, engineering, financial, legal, and clerical functions.
 The Area operates exclusively using contracted employees from the City.
-The Area paid \$1,755,482 to the City for services, reimbursement for personnel, materials, supplies and a proportionate share of City internal services, during the year.
+The Area paid \$2,821,510 to the City for services, reimbursement for personnel, materials, supplies and a proportionate share of City internal services, during the year.
 No future commitments to the City have been agreed upon.

 The Area issued \$6.7 million of Notes Payable which were purchased by the City during fiscal 2015.
-During fiscal 2019, the Area repaid \$824,252 in principal along with \$124,000 in interest.
+During fiscal 2021, the Area repaid \$872,639 in principle along with \$75,613 in interest.
 The terms were a reasonable approximation of market conditions at the time of issuance.
 See the Long-Term Debt note referring to the June 1, 2015 issuance.

 In 2017 the Area reached an agreement with the City of Gresham to provide a revolving note allowing the Area to make draws as needed.
 For a more detailed explanation including limitations, see the Long-Term Debt note.
-In February 2018, the Area made it's first draw of \$1 million at an interest rate of 3.50%.
-During fiscal 2019, the Area made \$7.7 million in draws at 3.50%.
+In February 2018, the Area made its first draw of \$1 million at an interest rate of 3.50%.
+During fiscal years 2019 and 2020, the Area made \$7.7 million and \$1.5 million in draws, respectively at 3.50%.
+A draw of \$3.8 million at 3.50% was made in fiscal year 2021 of which \$800 thousand was du jour borrowing and repaid the next day.